GRAVITATION

 CLASSICAL MECHANICS – PHOTON TRAJECTORIES IN SPHERICAL SYMMETRY

 Warning: the application of classical mechanics to calculate the photon trajectories deflected by a massive object in spherical symmetry assimilates the photon to a massive particle in order to apply the conservations of angular momentum and mechanical energy.
 This is done here within a theoretical framework in order to compare these results with those given by general relativity.
-As the speed of a photon is relativistic by definition, the results given by classical mechanics are not in line with observations.
+As the photon has no mass, the results given by classical mechanics are not in line with the observations.

 General equation of the trajectory